microsoft/live-share/docs/reference/connectivity.md

 The direct connections are authenticated via a cloud based mechanism to ensure security but require a port between 5990 and 5999 be opened to enable the connectivity.
 As a result, when sharing for the first time your desktop firewall may prompt you open a port.
 Accepting this is optional as ignoring it will simply cause Live Share to always use the relay when in auto mode.

 All connections in Visual Studio Live Share are SSH or SSL encrypted and authenticated against a central service to ensure that only those in the collaboration session can gain access to its content.
-In addition, Live Share's internet relay does not persist any traffic routed through it and does not "snoop" the traffic in any way.
+In addition, Live Share's cloud relay does not persist any traffic routed through it and does not "snoop" the traffic in any way.

 ## Proxies